MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

             \[Bundles \<IMicrosoftGraphDriveItem\[\]\>\]: Collection of \[bundles\]\[bundle\] (albums and multi-select-shared sets of items).
 Only in personal OneDrive.
             \[DriveType \<String\>\]: Describes the type of drive represented by this resource.
-OneDrive personal drives will return personal.
+OneDrive personal drives return personal.
-OneDrive for Business will return business.
+OneDrive for Business returns business.
-SharePoint document libraries will return documentLibrary.
+SharePoint document libraries return documentLibrary.
 Read-only.
             \[Following \<IMicrosoftGraphDriveItem\[\]\>\]: The list of items the user is following.
 Only in OneDrive for Business.